Are you interested in education?

 Who would make a good SACRE rep?

 Having some knowledge and/or experience of education and schools (e.g. as a teacher, parent or governor) would be very useful, although not essential.
+Experience of engaging in dialogue with people with different beliefs is also an advantage.
 Residence in the local authority area may be required, although not always.

 Where can I find more information?